ashishk14/ashish/README.md

 <img src="https://raw.githubusercontent.com/ashishk14/ashish/master/github-header-bg.png" alt="Ashish K Banner">

-I'm a software engineer who is passionate about building and scaling frontend of web applications.
+I'm a software engineer based out of Bangalore, India, who is passionate about building and scaling frontend of web applications.
 For the past 4 years, I’ve been working at <a href="https://zestmoney.in/">ZestMoney</a> to help them solve the affordability problem faced by millions of people in India using technology and AI.
 Currently, I’m leading a close-knit team of frontend engineering at ZestMoney who is responsible for developing elegant UI solutions for various B2C products and services.

 ## My toolkit for coding 💻:
 <b>Languages:</b> JavaScript and TypeScript